How to Read a 10-K: The Only 5 Sections That Matter

 Risk Factors is a long list of things that could materially harm the business or the stock.

-- Compare to last year.
-New risk factors often signal emerging trouble: new regulatory investigations, dependence on a single customer, rising input costs, and so on.
+Compare to last year.
+New risk factors often signal emerging trouble: new regulatory investigations, dependence on a single customer, rising input costs.
+I keep last year's 10-K open in another tab and diff the Risk Factors by eye.

-- Look for numbers.
+Look for numbers.
 Any risk that includes specific dollar amounts or percentages is worth a second read.

 2. Management's Discussion and Analysis (Item 7)

-MD&A is management’s explanation of the year in plain(ish) English: what happened in the business, why the numbers look the way they do, and what they think comes next.
+MD&A is management's explanation of the year in plain-ish English: what happened in the business, why the numbers look the way they do, and what they think comes next.

 This is the closest you get to sitting in a room with management while they walk through the year.
 It's also where they frame "one-time" items, restructuring charges, and non-GAAP metrics.

-Use MD&A to answer a few questions:
+I use MD&A to answer a few questions:

-- What actually drove the numbers?
+What actually drove the numbers?
 Was revenue growth driven by volume, pricing, mix, acquisitions?
-Did margins expand because of cost cuts, or because of a one-off tailwind?
+Did margins expand because of cost cuts or because of a one-off tailwind?

-- How healthy is the cash generation?
-Good MD&A ties earnings to cash: why cash flow went up or down, what’s happening with working capital, how capex is trending.
+How healthy is the cash generation?
+Good MD&A ties earnings to cash: why cash flow went up or down, what's happening with working capital, how capex is trending.

-- What’s management telling you about the future?
-Look for “we expect,” “we believe,” “we anticipate.”
+What's management telling you about the future?
+Look for "we expect," "we believe," "we anticipate."
 Note how specific they are and how that compares to prior years.

 3. Financial Statements and Notes (Item 8)